carbon-language/carbon-lang/docs/design/generics/details.md

     declared `final`.
--   Since a Rust impl is not specializable by default, generic functions can assume that if a matching blanket impl declaration is found, the associated types from that impl will be used.
-In Carbon, if a generic function requires an associated type to have a particular value, the function commonly will need to state that using an explicit constraint.
+-   Since a Rust impl is not specializable by default, generic functions can assume that if a matching blanket impl declaration is found, the associated constants from that impl will be used.
+In Carbon, if a checked-generic function requires an associated constant to have a particular value, the function commonly will need to state that using an explicit constraint.
 -   Carbon will not have the "fundamental" attribute used by Rust on types or traits, as described in
     [Rust RFC 1023: "Rebalancing Coherence"](https://rust-lang.github.io/rfcs/1023-rebalancing-coherence.html).